 * Ask us for a code!

-:: Always try to park in a secure location that is well-lit , has plenty of passers-by and is, preferably, under CCTV surveillance.
-Colchester station has secure areas on both the north and south side which not only have pull-out stands but are fenced and gated.
-Greater Anglia make a deposit charge for a key but you do get your money back in full when you eventually hand it in.
+Park in a secure location that is well-lit , has plenty of passers-by and is, preferably, under CCTV surveillance.
+Colchester railway station has secure areas north and south that are fenced and gated.
+Greater Anglia charges a deposit for a key but you get your money back in full when you eventually hand it in.

-Remember that as many bikes are stolen from home as from out of the house.
-Your bike will be far happier under the quilt next to you, but if you must keep it in a shed, hang a ladder at the right height on the wall and lock your bike to it — it will cause a thief hassle and cause a noise that may alert you or your neighbours.
-Crooks don’t like it when you make their lives hard for them.
+As many bikes are stolen from home as from outside the house.
+If you keep your bike in a shed, hang a ladder at the right height on the wall and lock your bike to it — it will cause a thief hassle and cause a noise that may alert you or your neighbours.
+Crooks don’t like it when you make things hard. for them

-If you are unlucky enough to lose your bike, report the theft to the police as soon as possible giving them full details from your entry on Bikeregister.com.
+Tell the police about a theft as soon as possible giving them full details from your entry on Bikeregister.com.
 Make sure that they give you a crime number for insurance purposes.
 Take the name of the officer filing the report.
 If you don't hear anything, follow up with a phone call in a few days' time.
 Use the crime number in any social media posts so people know the police are looking too.